Take a Fall Drive on the Lake Mille Lacs Scenic Byway

 See Places on a Map

-Driving around the state’s second-largest inland lake has long been a popular activity for Minnesota travelers, but its designation as the Lake Mille Lacs Scenic Byway cements its reputation as one of Minnesota’s top fall color drives.
+Driving around the state’s second-largest inland lake has long been a popular activity for Minnesota travelers, but the route's designation as the Lake Mille Lacs Scenic Byway cements its reputation as one of Minnesota’s top fall color drives.

 Hiking, American Indian Heritage & One Giant Walleye